jrembold/WUPhys-CodeComp/Readme.md

   Attribute | Description
   --- | ---
-  .playercount | Returns current number of bots still in the round .spearcount | Returns the number of spears you currently have
-   | **Not yet implemented!**
+  .playercount | Returns current number of bots still in the round .spearcount | Returns the number of spears you currently have. **Not yet implemented!**
   .vision | A list of number values 'seen' by your bot in the direction in is facing.
 More details below

 #### Bot Vision
 The .vision attribute will return a list of values depicting everything your bot see's in the direction it is looking. *This list will always begin with your bot itself!* The server keeps track of the map in the following fashion: